sergeiudris/probe-2019-11-21/docs/tabui.md

 * plugin gets added to dock for example
 * then init is run on plugin, it emits events
 * when open tab is clicked, editor finds plugin's tab and renders it
+* there is an option to preload plugins in the background after initial load (which should be fast)

+* plugins can be written in any language
+* tabui/plugin-tools package exposes clojuscript and js api; it contains reagent (react), re-frame and toher tools;
+  it exposes them via interface (docs are auto generated w/ codox) and plugin creator uses plugin-tools api to emit events, subscribe and read store's state
+* so plugin can be in cljs, js, ts, elm, reason or any other language then has js interperability and compiles to js